eliastherkildsen/D24GitClass/README.md

    - 1d.
 Add the content of the **division** method, so it returns the divided value.

 3. **Now create a class (and a method), that uses the previous methods to return the area of a circle.
-The parameter should be a boolean that reflects the radius.**
+The parameter should be a double that reflects the radius.**